 I spent the rest of the day inspecting Kalami, doing laundry, shopping, banking, paying bills, etc. In the evening I visited Telemachos, our retired caretaker, and his wife Maritsa.
 By the time I returned to the boat it was past 8:30 PM.
 I was well fed but tired.
 Still no wind.
-The forecast now for the next two days looks benign although the barometer has dropped.
+The forecast now for the next two days looked benign although the barometer had dropped.

-Yesterday the fresh water pressure pump had started to act up.
-It would not shut off, as it is supposed to, when all the faucets are shut.
+Yesterday the fresh water pressure pump started acting up.
+It would not shut off, as it was supposed to, when all the faucets are shut.
 I now looked into it.
 The problem was caused by a clogged intake filter.
 After I cleaned the filter the pump behaved well.

 Tuesday April 27, 2004 Day 4

-The barometer continued to drop overnight and in the morning it was down to 1002 mB from 1007 yesterday morning, while the wind was up to 15-25 knots ENE.
-The forecast was still benign but a new low front was developing W Crete.
+The barometer continued to drop overnight and in the morning it was down to 1002 mB from the 1007 of yesterday morning, while the wind was up to 15-25 knots ENE.
+The forecast was still benign but a new low front was developing W of Crete.

 I anchored over sand in 4.5 m depth.
 The wind here was from the NNW.
 I took a long shore line from the bow to the S side of the cove to ease the load on the anchor and to prevent Thetis from drifting to the rocks of the N side.
 No sooner had I done so and the wind changed direction again, now coming from the S. The anchor held and we stabilized over 3.4 m depth.
 Nevertheless, I changed the rock to which the shore line was tied, moving it to another rock further E. Shortly after that the wind died down.
 Later it came up from the NW with gusts up to 25 knots.
 Once the sun came out from the clouds it was fairly warm but the water temperature was still 17°C (63°F), too cold for comfortable swimming.